 - 3.2.1 Robots are not allowed to be colored orange, yellow or blue in order to avoid interference.
-Orange, yellow, blue colored parts used in the construction of the robot must either be occluded by other parts from the perception by other robots or be taped/painted with a neutral color. - The robot must not emit infrared light.
-However, optical sensors (e.g. infrared-distance-sensors) may be used as long as they do not affect other robots. - Infrared light reflecting materials must not be used on the outside.
-If robots are painted, they must be painted matte.
-Minor parts that reflect infrared light could be used as long as other robots are not affected.
-Robots must not produce magnetic interference in other robots on the field. - Robots must not produce visible light that may prevent the opposing team from playing when placed on a flat surface.
-Any part of a robot that produces light that may interfere with the opposing robot's vision system must be covered. - 3.2.5 A team claiming that their robot is affected by the other team's robot in any way must show the proof/evidence of the interference.
+Orange, yellow, blue colored parts used in the construction of the robot must either be occluded by other parts from the perception by other robots or be taped/painted with a neutral color. - 3.2.2 Robots must not produce magnetic interference in other robots on the field. - 3.2.3 Robots must not produce visible light that may prevent the opposing team from playing when placed on a flat surface.
+Any part of a robot that produces light that may interfere with the opposing robot's vision system must be covered.
+For Lightweight-specific regulations see Rule 8.2.B, Infrared interference in Lightweight

+3.2.4 A team claiming that their robot is affected by the other team's robot in any way must show the proof/evidence of the interference.
 Any interference needs to be confirmed by an OC member if a claim is placed by the other team.